arcaneAgilmente/consensual/README.md

 	moral support.
 * dbk2 occasionally finds problems and tests stuff for me when he has time away from his thesis.
 Also big on the moral support.
+* Caitlyn designed the reskin and will hopefully pick colors.
 * hellrazor funded the kickbox game mode.
 Now if only he would try it out... ;)
 * Midiman polished the SM5 default theme so that I didn't have to.